 Long-haired German Shepherd and short-haired will require approximately the same amount of grooming, for different reasons.
 Even though they do not have an undercoat, long-haired German Shepherds shed just about as much as short-haired German Shepherds.
 If you do not groom them frequently, their hair will get stuck in their coat and create fur balls that are not comfortable for the dog.
 Both long-haired and short-haired GSD, will shed during shedding seasons in spring and fall.
 Both short-haired and long-haired German Shepherds will require grooming.

 A German Shepherd’s temperament is one of the reasons for its popularity.
 There isn’t a particularly big difference between the temperament of the long coat and short coat German Shepherd.

-You should know that there is no noticeable difference between the temperament of the long-haired German Shepherd and the short-haired German Shepherd.
+You should know that there is no noticeable difference between the temperament of the long coat German Shepherd and the short coat German Shepherd.
 They are loyal, protective and really intelligent dogs.
 Both dogs are very similar.
-You can expect many of the same personality traits and characteristics from both German Shepherds.
+You can expect many of the same personality traits and characteristics from both short-coat and long coat German Shepherds.

 It is generally accepted that both short coat German Shepherds and long coat German Shepherds are eager to please their owners.
 While helping you feel safe, our dogs are also loyal and loving family companions.